obdwinston/Incompressible-Flow/README.md

 ## Program Overview

 This program implements Chorin's projection method to solve the incompressible Navier-Stokes equations on an unstructured triangular mesh using the finite volume method.
-The convection fluxes uses hybrid differencing to switch between centred and upwind, depending on the local Peclet number.
+The convection fluxes use hybrid differencing to switch between centred and upwind, depending on the local Peclet number.
 The high-order upwind differencing employs a TVD scheme with the Superbee limiter.

 ![](https://github.com/user-attachments/assets/d5e43c2a-450d-4ac3-b2fa-a5695acf615f)